pearcej/complex/_sources/Appendix1/InstallingAnaconda.rst

     cd ThinkComplexity2

-To make sure you have the packages you need, you can use environment.yml to create a Conda environment named complexity
+To make sure you have the packages you need, you can use environment.yml to create a Conda environment named complexity.

 ::